 Instructor: Michelle Guerrie

-I loved waitressing and cooking.
-To me, service to me is an opportunity to give people a magic carpet ride.
-I have kicked up my serving game a notch and now I am adept at tableside carving or preparation and flaming desserts/coffees.
-The world is my oyster, and I love learning about cuisine and food traditions from every culture.
+I love waitressing and cooking.
+To me, service is an opportunity to give people a magic carpet ride.
+I have kicked up my serving game a notch and I am adept at tableside carving of game or fish and flaming desserts.
+How fun is that?
+The world is my oyster, literally, and I love learning about cuisine, food traditions and cookery from every culture.
+I am the consummate student of all things cuisine.
+Food is my passion and I hope to share the beauty of food with people of all ages.
+It is never too early or too late for cooking skills!
+My philosophy is delicious, affordable and easy meals can be prepared in 30 minutes or less ~ mental “Mise en place” is the key.

 Instructor: Mahlea Rasmussen